 Packing for Costa Rica was one of the hardest trips I’ve packed for.
 For one, we went in October and it was supposed to be rainy season.
 So in my mind, I pictured a rainy, fall day in the US.
-This was an ignorant mistake 😂 I had a fear of being chilly and was overthinking things WAY too much while packing.
+This was an ignorant mistake. 😂 I had a fear of being chilly and was overthinking things WAY too much while packing.
 I mean, it’s tropical Central America.
-However, I want to help ensure you have an easier time packing than I had!
+Therefore, I want to help ensure you have an easier time packing than I had!
+This packing guide will cover:

 - Rain Jacket

-- Rain is unpredictable during rain season.
-Be prepared.
+- Rain is unpredictable during rainy season, BUT BE PREPARED FOR IT.
 We zip-lined in the pouring rain and it would have been miserable without a rain jacket!

-- Taking pictures with a nice camera in the rain is difficult.
-Have an umbrella to protect your camera!
+- Taking pictures with a nice camera or even a phone in the rain is difficult, so have an umbrella to protect your stuff!

 - Moisture-wicking Leggings